RogerSelwyn/O365-HomeAssistant/docs/errors.md

   * You will need to delete your token and reauthenticate.
 Please check the [token page](./token.md) for more details.

 * **O365 config requests permission: 'xxxxxx.xxxxxxx'.
 Not available in token 'o365_xxxxxxxx.token' for account 'xxxxxxxx'** Validate your Azure permissions match those required as detailed on the [permissions page](./permissions.md).
-If they are correct, you will need to delete your token and reauthenticate as described on the same page.
+If they are correct, you will need to delete your token and reauthenticate as described on the [token page](./token.md).

 **_Please note that any changes made to your Azure app settings takes a few minutes to propagate.
 Please wait around 5 minutes between changes to your settings and any auth attempts from Home Assistant._**